camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Zeebe broker connection

-Operate needs a connection to the Zeebe broker to start the import and to execute user operations.
+Operate needs a connection to the Zeebe Broker to start the import and execute user operations.

 ### Settings to connect

 Name | Description | Default value
 -----|-------------|--------------
-camunda.operate.zeebe.gatewayAddress | Gateway address that point to Zeebe as hostname and port | localhost:26500
+camunda.operate.zeebe.gatewayAddress | Gateway address that points to Zeebe as hostname and port. | localhost:26500

 :::note
 Currently, Operate does not support TLS communication with Zeebe.